 On May 2, 2011, ConocoPhillips, as the parent company of BROG, the operator of the Waddell Ranch properties, notified the Trustee that as a result of inaccuracies in ConocoPhillips' accounting and record keeping relating to the Trust's interest in proceeds from the gas plant production since January 2007, ConocoPhillips overpaid the Trust approximately \$5.9 million initially.
 ConocoPhillips withheld \$4.5 million from the proceeds for 2011 pending completions to the corrections of the accounting procedures.
 Beginning with the October 2012 distribution, previously withheld proceeds of \$4.5 million were reimbursed by ConocoPhillips to the Trust (\$4.0 million and \$0.5 million in 2013 and 2012, respectively).
 ConocoPhillips has adjusted the monthly royalty payments to the Trust since October 2012 by the related reimbursed amounts to reflect ConocoPhillips' ongoing correction of past and current production and royalty allocations and the payment of the previously withheld proceeds.
 These adjustments were completed in the first quarter of 2015.
-The Trust's reported royalty income for the years ended December 31, 2016, 2015 and 2014 was not significantly impacted by these offsetting amounts.
-At this time, the Trustee considers all corrections and adjustment to be accurate and fairly performed.
+The Trust's reported royalty income for the years ended December 31, 2017, 2016 and 2015 was not significantly impacted by these offsetting amounts.
+At this time, the Trustee considers all such corrections and adjustment to be accurate and fairly performed.

-Total capital expenditures in 2016 used in the net overriding royalty calculation were approximately \$2.2 million (gross) compared to \$7.2 million (gross) in 2015 and \$57.1 million (gross) in 2014.
+Total capital expenditures in 2017 used in the net overriding royalty calculation were approximately \$1.9 million (gross) compared to \$2.2 million (gross) in 2016 and \$7.2 million (gross) in 2015.
 The operator of the Waddell Ranch properties has informed the Trustee that, in order to halt the production decline curve and to exploit the remaining potential of the Trust's assets more fully, a more aggressive, robust capital expenditure budget will be necessary in the future and is being pursued.

-In 2015, there were 12 recompletion wells completed and 22 wells permanently plugged on the Waddell Ranch properties.
-Actual costs for this program in 2015 approximated \$41.1 million (gross).
+In 2016, there were 0 recompletion wells completed and 71 wells permanently plugged on the Waddell Ranch properties.
+Actual costs for this program in 2016 approximated \$4.5 million (gross).
 This cost is for the development program and base facilities.
-The new drills and recompletions, on average, provided a total of an additional 2,922 BOEPD to the exit rate or 1,588 BOEPD annualized average.
-In 2016, there were no new drill wells and no recompletions.
+The new drills and recompletions, on average, provided a total of an additional 0 BOEPD to the exit rate or 0 BOEPD annualized average.
+In 2017, there were 0 new drill wells and 1 recompletion.

 Texas law requires all temporarily abandoned wells to be either worked over and recompleted to functional status or permanently plugged and abandoned within a five year time frame.
 The Waddell Ranch properties contain over 700 such temporarily abandoned wells.
-In 2016, there were 0 recompletion wells completed and 71 wells permanently plugged on the Waddell Ranch properties.
-Actual costs for this program in 2016 approximated \$4.5 million (gross).
+In 2017, there was 1 recompletion well completed and 26 wells permanently plugged on the Waddell Ranch properties.
+Actual costs for this program in 2017 approximated \$1.4 million (gross).
 This cost is for the development program and base facilities.
-The new drills and recompletions, on average, provided a total of an additional 0 BOEPD to the exit rate or 0 BOEPD annualized average as of December 2016.
+The recompletions, on average, provided a total of an additional 8 BOEPD to the exit rate annualized average as of December 2017.
 Production reported is gross.

-There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2016.
-At December 31, 2016, there were 0 drill wells and 0 workovers in progress on the Waddell Ranch properties.
+There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2017.
+At December 31, 2017, there were 0 drill wells and 1 workover in progress on the Waddell Ranch properties.

-The operator has advised the Trustee that the proposed budget for 2017 will be \$3.2 million (gross) and \$1.5 million (net).
-The 2016 budget will include amounts to be spent on no vertical wells, no wells to be worked over and completed, additional facilities and infrastructure improvements and the completion of projects begun in 2016, spending about \$3.2 million on this.
+The operator has advised the Trustee that the proposed budget for 2018 will be \$4.3 million (gross) and \$1.6 million (net).
+The 2018 budget will include amounts to be spent on no vertical wells, 2 wells to be worked over and completed, additional facilities and infrastructure improvements and the completion of projects begun in 2017, spending about \$3.2 million on this.